 Through the years, clubs have become modern and sophisticated, with year-round programming circulating around player development.
 The Olympic Development Program acts as a supplement, giving elite players opportunities to play with and against the best, while providing them exposure at the regional, national, and international levels.

 ASA State Staff is comprised of coaches at the club, high school, and college levels.
-All coaches are nationally licensed, and are committed to enhance the development of each player, while assisting them in obtaining college scholarship opportunities.
+All coaches are nationally licensed, committed to teaching the Region 3 Style-of-Play, and to the development of each player.

 Below are the following ways players will be identified and invited to the program

-1. Combine – There will be an open tryout in November & December and at the Technical Director's discretion.
+- Tryouts – There will be open tryouts in November & December and at the Technical Director's discretion.

-2. State team members from the previous season will automatically be invited
+- State team members from the previous season will automatically be invited into the State Pool.

-3. The players who have been identified through the scouting system
+- The players who have been identified through the scouting system will be invited into the State Pool.

-4. For the youngest age group, the 2005 & 2006s, the trials will be held in November.
-Therefore, all interested players are encouraged to participate in the Elite Player Development Program for the fall season.
+- The youngest age groups, 9-12 year olds, are encouraged to participate in the Elite Player Development Program for the spring season.

-The above groups in #1-3 will comprise a squad of players called the ‘State Pool’.
+The above groups will comprise a squad of players called the ‘State Pool’.
 The State Pool phase will take place in the Winter.
 This phase will consist of approximately 2-6 training & match opportunities.
-Once you are invited into the State Pool you are eligible and strongly encouraged to attend all of the training events.
+Once a player is invited into the State Pool, that player is eligible and strongly encouraged to attend all of the training events.
 The main training events are called State Pool Training Events and will be held in a central location.
 All State Pool players are encouraged to attend these events so that the entire pool may be evaluated by the State Staff.

 Alabama Soccer Association understands that conflicts will arise.
 Players must register and attend at least one session to be considered for the State Team.
-After the fall training sessions/events, about 25-30 players for the older age groups will be selected in each age group to represent the ‘State Team’.
-For the younger age groups (2003s, 2004s, 2005s, & 2006s) there may be two-three teams.
+After the State Pool training sessions/events, about 25-30 players for the older age groups will be selected in each age group to represent the ‘State Team’.
+For any age group where there is a deep pool of talent, and especially the younger age groups (2004s, 2005s, & 2006s), there may be two or three teams.
 For the older age groups, the Technical Director may choose to also select a 2nd team, or 'Y State Team' that will consist of younger players born in the latter half of the ODP year (July-December).

-The State Team(s) will train/compete from January through May, including an opportunity for at least one Sub-Regional event.
-Training will typically occur on the last Sunday of each month in a centralized location.
+The State Team(s) will train/compete from January through June, including an opportunity for at least one Sub-Regional event.

 In March, there is a possibility for some age groups to participate in an international trip.